heptarch/heptarch.github.io/projects.md

 personnel or the supply of oscilloscopes—but philosophical.

 To illustrate, consider Mervin Kelly, director of research from 1936 to 1943 and presidence from 1951 to 1959.
-Kelly was pivotal to the invention of the transistor, and as president, helped develop the laser and the solar cell.
+Kelly played a pivotal (though not Nobel-worthy) role in the invention of the transistor, and as president, helped develop the laser and the solar cell.
+He was a scientist-manager par excellence, but his views on managing scientists would seem heretical now.
+Research was a "non-scheduled area of work", so the scientists did not have to jump through the corporate hoops of OKRs, deadlines, or progress reports.
+They did not crunch.

+In fact, their only goal was